Home » Side Dish Recipes » Carrot Raisin Salad

 Instructions

-• Put raisins in a cup of very warm water (or warmed up apple juice) so they plump back up.
+• Optional step: Put ½ cup raisins in 1 cup warm water (or warmed up pineapple juice) so they plump back up.
 Once they plump up, drain water or juice.

-• In a medium bowl, toss grated carrots with mayo and sugar.
+• In a medium bowl, toss grated carrots with ½ cup mayonnaise and 1 Tablespoon granulated sugar.

-• Then add in raisins and pineapple and stir until combined.
+• Then add in raisins and 1 small can of pineapple tidbits, drained very well and stir until combined.

 • Cover and put in the fridge to chill thoroughly.
 Give it another good stir before serving.